denten-books/plain-text/0-intro.md

 to its computational realities.

 *Plain Text* makes a historical case for the recovery of textual thought latent in the machinery of contemporary computing.
-Just as philology cannot survive without awareness of its computational present, the design of computational platforms cannot advance without greater awareness of its cultural contexts.
+Just as literary scholarship cannot survive without awareness of its computational present, the design of computational platforms cannot advance without greater awareness of its cultural contexts.
 Much is at stake in the material affordances of the literary artifact.
+Affordances, as Caroline Levine explains, "describe potential uses or actions latent in materials and designs."
+For example, glass affords transparency where steel affords strength [@levine_forms:_2015, 6].
-The political struggle for meaning-making, the very opportunity to engage in the act of interpretation, begins and ends with the materiality of the textual artifact.
+Literary affordances ultimately constrain the ways in which texts can be read or written [@hutchby_technologies_2001, 447].
+The political struggle for meaning-making, the very opportunity to engage in the act of interpretation, thus begins and ends with the material affordances of the textual artifact.

 In the West, it is easy to forget the blunt effectiveness of physical control.
 Books that are burned or redacted cannot be read at all.
 Elsewhere, global